argoproj/argo-events/api/sensor.md

 <p>
 TriggerSwitch describes condition which must be satisfied in order to execute a trigger.
 Depending upon condition type, status of dependency groups is used to evaluate the result.
-DEPRECATED, will be removed in v1.5
+Deprecated: will be removed in v1.5
 </p>
 </p>